 These are just a few high-level items to consider as you start thinking about your talent management strategy.
 We highly encourage you to a attend a webinar on the very subject by clicking here.
 HR expert, Rebecca Heyman, will cover what the services economy is, its impact on HR and dive deeper into what it means for talent requirements, leadership development, resource planning and technology needs.
 Don’t be late to the table.
 Your service or product may be amazing, but your people will prove your greatest asset.

-** Attend “Talent Management for Changing Business Conditions” May 24th webinar to learn how adopting a flexible workforce model can improve customer satisfaction and boost your bottom-line.
+** Watch the on-demand “Talent Management for Changing Business Conditions” webinar to learn how adopting a flexible workforce model can improve customer satisfaction and boost your bottom-line.